fentasyl/data/README.md

 # data
-Learning interactive mapping tools using public data such as from the FBI and CDC
+Learning interactive mapping & data visualization tools like leaflet using public data such as from the FBI and CDC